rl1987/trickster.dev/tricksterblog/content/post/scapy-low-level-packet-hacking-toolkit-for-python.md

 >>> wrpcap("udp.pcap", capture)
 ```

-Now we can sniff and parse the network packets, but Scapy also supports packet generation for
+Now we can sniff (capture and parse) the network packets, but Scapy also supports packet generation for
 doing all kinds of active trickery: network scanning, server probing, attacking systems by sending
 malformed requests and so on.

-Let us start with pinging a server.
+Let us try pinging a server.
 To send ICMP packet to a specific we need to make IP datagram
 with ICMP payload:

 ```